Christoph16478/iq/iq_java.md

 ----

-Q8.
-What purpose do the keywords final, finally, and finalize fulfill?
+**What purpose do the keywords final, finally, and finalize fulfill?**

 Final:
 Final is used to apply restrictions on class, method, and variable.
 A final class can’t be inherited, final method can’t be overridden and final variable value can’t be changed.
 Let’s take a look at the example below to understand it better.